 Because there are many people using these systems, we want to balance the load, so for most purposes you should request that the server "forward" your connection to one of the other computers on the network.
 This is done by choosing a number from 220 to 244 (inclusive) as the "port number" when you first make your connection.
 If you find that the system you've chosen is crowded, running slow, or down for some reason, you can just reconnect with a different port number.
 (Note that port numbers outside the range 220-244 will not work!)
-However, if you have trouble logging in, whether the connection is hanging or it's rejecting your password or whatever, try using the default port number (22)---it's possible that the other port number you chose is temporarily down---and if that does work, let one of us know so we can fix it!
+However, if you have trouble logging in, whether the connection is hanging or it's rejecting your password or whatever, try using a different number in the range---it's possible that the other port number you chose is temporarily down---and if that does work, let one of us know so we can fix it!

 If your laptop is running Linux or MacOS X, an ssh program should be already installed.
 Open a local command line terminal (Linux: run "Terminal Emulator" from the Accessories menu; Mac: open the Utilities folder inside Applications and run "Terminal"), into which you can type

-ssh -p 220 email@example.com replacing the 220 with the port number you've chosen, and 'username' with your own username.
+ssh -p 220 firstname.lastname@example.org replacing the 220 with the port number you've chosen, and 'username' with your own username.
 (If the port forwarding is not working or if you have other login problems, first try changing the "220" to another number in the range, to try a different machine.)

 When you first connect to the system, or when you connect from a new machine, your ssh program will give you a message that looks something like this: